qTox/qTox/MAINTAINING.md

 # Issues

 - tag issues
-  - `help wanted` tag should be used whenever no one is currently working on the issue, and you're not going to work on it in foreseeable future (hours, day or two).
+  - `up for grabs` tag should be used whenever no one is currently working on the issue, and you're not going to work on it in foreseeable future (hours, day or two).
   - when you request more info to be provided in the issue, tag it with